r3id/r3id_app/_posts/2016-11-3-add-disqus-to-jekyll.md

 ```
 {% endraw %}

-You will then need to create the file `_includes/comments.html` which we will add the following code snippet to and is provided by Disqus:
+With that done you will now need to create the file `_includes/comments.html` which we will add the following code snippet to which has been provided by [Disqus](https://disqus.com/):

 {% raw %}
 ```jekyll